Coverage Probability of Distributed IRS Systems Under Spatially Correlated Channels: Performance Analysis

 \section{Performance Analysis}

-In this section, we present the derivation of the coverage probability when multiple IRSs are subject to correlated Rayleigh fading by means of the deterministic equivalent (DE) analysis.
+In this section, we present the derivation of the coverage probability when multiple IRSs are subject to correlated Rayleigh fading by means of the deterministic equivalent (DE) analysis, which provides tight approximation even for finite practical dimensions (see \cite{Papazafeiropoulos2015a,Papazafeiropoulos2016} and references therein).
 We focus on two interesting scenarios: a) a finite set of large IRSs ($ N \to \infty $); and b) a large number of IRSs ($ M \to \infty $) with finite size.